 Always keep the fan above the stove turned on high to keep steam from condensing in the bowl where the chocolate is melting.
 Even a small amount of water in the bowl will cause the chocolate to develop into a stiff paste.

-You can tell if your chocolate is properly tempered by spreading a small amount onto the flat surface of a saucer.
+You can spread a small amount of chocolate onto the flat surface of a saucer to tell if it’s properly tempered.
 If it dries quickly with a glossy finish, you’ve successfully mastered the fine art of cooking with chocolate.

 Did you know you can also use sugar free Asher’s Chocolate for baking?